cpdevoto/reactive-properties/README.md

 The creation and removal of bindings between properties is handled implicitly by the framework, so developers are freed from the burden of having to manage this tangled and dynamic network of observer/observable objects.
 They only need to ensure that each property is given a unique identifier.
 A collection of properties created with the `reactive-properties` framework is typically encapsulated within one or more objects that can serve as the model component for an MVC application.
 In such cases, you will want to register your own property change listeners such that, whenever a property changes, you can make the corresponding updates to your user interface.
 The framework fully supports this by allowing you to add your own listeners to any given property.

 The framework also supports the notion of nested value modifiers, which allow you to decorate a property's value instead of having to rewrite it from scratch every time you want to make a change.
-In the example cited above, a character might acquire a set of Gauntlets of Ogre power that raise his strength property to a 19 if it is currently below 19, but have no effect if the character's strength is already 19 or higher.
+In the example cited above, a character might acquire a set of Gauntlets of Ogre Power that raise his strength property to a 19 if it is currently below 19, but have no effect if the character's strength is already 19 or higher.
 This can easily be implemented as a modifier function that takes the character's strength score as an input and returns the adjusted strength score.
 Modifiers can be chained, and you are provided with some ordering rules for precise control over the order in which the modifiers are executed.
 Modifiers are extremely useful in that they allow you work with the results of property value computations while treating those computations as black boxes.
 While working on your 'Gauntlets of Ogre Power' modifier, for instance, you need not concern yourself with the fact that a particular character's strength score is currently affected by six other modifiers.

 ## Getting Started
 ### Quick Configuration Guide